 - There are different insertion strategies.
 We just cover one of them - Make one pass down the tree: - The goal is to insert the new key into a leaf - Search where key should be inserted - Only descend into non-full nodes: - If a node is full, split it.
-Then continue descending. - Splitting of the root node is the only way a Btree grows in height has 2k-1 keys
+Then continue descending. - Splitting of the root node is the only way a Btree grows in height

-B-Tree-Split-Child(x,i,y)
+B-Tree-Split-Child(x,i)